 So, here I sit booking flights to Paris, France, to attend the wedding of John Vanderweide and Alexandrine Blanc.
 (Can't wait to see you both!)
 I was so disappointed when I couldn't go, this is just an extra special occasion for me.
 The rest of the month will be spent bumming around Cairo.
 I haven't yet seen the pyramids, or visited any other real touristy areas.
 The goal for the next month: be a tourist!
 I was definitely feeling the school pressure, so it is also nice to have that alleviated for a bit.

 The administrators among you are wondering, how do you make up that time?
-The school is working on a plan, but I think it will mean extending the school day, and working the occasional Saturday (the second day of our weekend) to get caught up.
-I'm trying not to think of the long days ahead.
-For now it's cool.
+The school is working on a plan, but I think it will mean extending the school day, and working the occasional Saturday (the second day of our weekend)

 I've got a whole other note about the "apartment saga" but for now (inshallah) it is over, and Courtney and I are moving in and feeling settled.
 Last night I cooked at home for the first time since we've been here.
 Of course you really all just want to see pictures, so here you are.